HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 Accordingly, if your actual eligible costs are less than 30% of gross income then you would benefit from being taxed under this system.

-So, if you undertake major works to a property to get it ready for letting, then you are likely to be better off electing for the regime réel.
+So, if you undertake eligible major works to a property to get it ready for letting, then you are likely to be better off electing for the régime réel although you need to consider timing issues, which are discussed below.

 The rate of taxation under micro-foncier will depend on your family circumstances.
 A flat rate level of taxation will not apply as occurs with company tax – you will be taxed on a progressive basis as if you were earning a salary.

-If you let a unfurnished property using one of the special tax regimes outlined below in 4.4.3. then you cannot benefit from use of the system of micro-foncier.
+If you let a unfurnished property using a particular type of tax regime such as 'Robien' or Borloo' you cannot benefit from use of the system of micro-foncier.
+However, schemes such similar schemes as 'Scellier', 'Duflot' and 'Pinel' are eligible.

-Similarly, you are obliged to use the regime réel if your turnover is in excess of €15,000 per year.
+Similarly, you are obliged to use the régime réel if your rental income is in excess of €15,000 per year.

 Under the regime réel your tax liability is determined after deducting your actual eligible costs against your gross rental income.